electrocatstudios/multiple-window-demonstration/README.md

 Note: Requires Python to be installed, if using Windows, should already be installed on other operating systems.

+### Hosted version
+You can open multiple windows to [https://electrocatstudios.com/conference-room-standoff](https://electrocatstudios.com/conference-room-standoff) to see the output.

 ---

 ## FAQ & Troubleshooting